SpecCalc Hub Guide

 Worked example

 If a small conductor causes a voltage drop above the selected target, the estimate moves to larger standard sizes until the simplified drop is within the target.
 If no standard size in the model fits, the result is a planning warning rather than a final answer.
+In practice, the next review still has to confirm cable table ampacity, ambient temperature, grouping, insulation type and the actual protective device that will be used on the circuit.

 Comparison table